CityOfNewYork/ACCESS-NYC/README.md

 #### Path Helpers

-Path helpers are shorthand functions return path strings for including various dependencies within the theme.
+Path helpers are shorthand functions that return path strings for including various dependencies within the theme.
 They are used throughout theme files and generally accept a single string parameter referencing the filename (without extension) of the dependency.

 ```php
 <?php